EcoDataCenter acquired, aims to consolidate Nordic market

 In a move to seemingly bolster the coffers, EcoDataCenter has completed a directed share issue of SEK 200 million (€19.4 million) subscribed by Areim, making it the principal owner of the company.

-EcoDataCenter is currently in the final stages in the construction of the world’s first carbon-positive data centre in Falun, Sweden, and it’s this green mentality that the companies are looking to continue as they see tremendous potential in it.
+EcoDataCenter is currently in the final stages in the construction of the world’s first carbon-positive data center in Falun, Sweden, and it’s this green mentality that the companies are looking to continue as they see tremendous potential in it.

 “The dramatic rise in demand for data processing requires enormous amounts of energy and Sweden has a unique potential to build an industry around cost-efficient and green data processing,” says EcoDataCenter’s board of directors chairman Lars Thunell.